arena-ml/phi35rag/readme.md

 ---
 TODO:

-- [ ] add ENV variable that can used in step 1 what category of articles to fetch
+- [ ] add ENV variable that can be used in step 1 to limit category of articles to fetch

 ---